 SELECTED HONORS & AWARDS

-Recognized as one of Nashville's 'Top 40 under 40' individuals, under the age of 40 for service and commitment to improving the lifes of individuals in Middle Tennessee., The Tennessean (2003)
+- Recognized as one of Nashville's 'Top 40 under 40' individuals, under the age of 40 for service and commitment to improving the lives of Middle Tennesseans., The Tennessean (2003)

 Mr. Gonzalez teaches courses in International Business, Financial Management and Entrepreneurship.
 He is particularly interested in Social Entrepreneurship and Economic Development and Entrepreneurship.
 In fact, he is currently involved in an international economic development entrepreneurship project working with fair trade coffee, honey farmers and other economic development programs in Chajul, Guatemala.
 For the last several years he has led groups of students to northern Guatemala.
 His team of students has worked with Asociacion Chajulense (www.asociacionchajulense.org) on micro-lending and other economic development endeavors.

 One of his passions is to lead Study Abroad programs with his students.
 In the last couple of years he has led programs in Chile, Guatemala, Spain and most recently Argentina.

 Mr. Gonzalez graduated from the Instituto Tecnologico Autonomo de Mexico (ITAM) in Mexico City with a B.S. in Accounting.
 He later earned his M.B.A. from The Jack C. Massey Graduate School of Business at Belmont University.
 As a current doctoral student, Mr. Gonzalez is focusing his research on Immigrant Entrepreneurship with a focus on Latino Immigrants in Nashville.